Basic Security Set Up for Microsoft 365

 - Set an individual user's password to never expire

 Risk: It is common practice for end-users to reuse existing passwords across multiple services, whether personal or business.
 It is also common for easy to discover passwords to be used.
 When accounts use either common or simple passwords, there is a higher chance of account breach.

-Protection: Azure Active Directory includes a global banned password list, that protects all Microsoft 365 services.
-Azure Active Directory also provides organizations the ability to add a list of banned passwords.
+Protection: Microsoft Entra ID includes a global banned password list, that protects all Microsoft 365 services.
+Microsoft Entra ID also provides organizations the ability to add a list of banned passwords.
 As users change their passwords in the cloud, if the new password matches any of the prohibited passwords, the end-user will be notified, and they will need to change the password they typed.
 The custom banned password feature is limited to 1000 words.
 It is not for blocking large lists of passwords.